-Today, there are numerous sources for business cards online and offline.
-Most of them are rather inexpensive but at the same time they often lack a special character.
-In case you need thousands of cards, then a custom designed card printed on a 16pt cardstock or linen provides good value.
+Today, there are numerous sources for business cards, both online and offline.
+Most of them are rather inexpensive, but at the same time they often lack a special character.
+In case you need thousands of cards, then a custom designed card printed on a 16pt card stock or linen provides good value.
 However, if you want to emphasize your company’s affinity to quality or luxury, then you might want to think about having your business card printed in Letterpress or Intaglio.
-With its three-dimensional texture and vivid colors paired with a luxurious cotton paper, it simply looks debonair.
+With its three-dimensional texture and vivid colors, paired with a luxurious cotton paper, it simply looks debonair.

 Today, I will focus solely on Letterpress printing, while I will examine the steel engraved Intaglio process more closely in another article in about two weeks from now.

 Ever since Johannes Gutenberg invented letterpress printing, the basics of printing in that manner have not really changed.
-First, individual letters and motives, usually made out of lead, are set together and framed.
+First, individual letters and motifs, usually made out of lead, are set together and framed.
 This form is then put into a press and ink is added.
 Using one sheet of paper at a time, the design is then printed.
 It is only possible to print one color at a time.
-In the case of a text with three colors, three frames have to be set up and every sheet has to be printed three times.
+In the case of a text with three colors, three frames have to be set up and every sheet has to be printed upon separately.